HeatherKates/TanziaMLH1MSH2/README.md

 To ensure full reproducibility, follow the steps below:

-1. **Download Original Data**: Obtain the original `fastq.gz` files or run scripts on hipergator where they will access data in /orange
+1. **Download Original Data**: Obtain the original `fastq.gz` files or run scripts on hipergator where they will access data in /orange (persmission is for users in zhangw only)
 2. **Run Scripts**: Use the scripts provided in the `scripts` directory to process the data and generate results.

 ## Contact